johanneslumpe/styled-props/README.md

 ![Build status](https://travis-ci.org/johanneslumpe/styled-props.svg?branch=master)
 [![codecov](https://codecov.io/gh/johanneslumpe/styled-props/branch/master/graph/badge.svg)](https://codecov.io/gh/johanneslumpe/styled-props)

 This library is designed to enable creation of reusable UI components and is inspired by [styled-system](https://github.com/jxnblk/styled-system).
 The main difference is that this version relies on objects for theme values and media queries, making it resilient to changes, e.g. when new values or breakpoints are added.
-Additionally it aims to give users proper auto-completion for css values when using any of the pre-defined helpers within TypeScript. (this is a work in progress)
+Additionally it aims to give users proper auto-completion for css values when using any of the pre-defined helpers within TypeScript (powered by [css-types](https://github.com/johanneslumpe/css-types))

+## Elevator pitch

+- Generate component variants and decide which properties can be customized at runtime
+- Support for media queries via objects
+- Autocompletion of CSS values, including keyword combinations (e.g for `display`)
+- Restrict which length values can be used and use them in a typesafe way with value utilities provided by `css-types`
+- Ability to use tuple types by passing arrays

 ## Get it